The Psychology of Cyberspace by John Suler, Ph.D. - Online Continuing Education Articles | |

 - Some people will feel more comfortable as "themselves" and can express themselves more effectively using their own voice and body language cues.

-Cons: - Communication using audio and/or visual technology requires extra equipment, more technical know-how, and fast internet connections in order to work smoothly.
+Cons: - Communication using audio and/or visual technology requires extra equipment, more technical know-how, and fast internet connections in order to work smoothly. - Some clients may be more anxious and less expressive when dealing with a realistic face-to-face encounter.

 - If saved to permanent record, auditory/visual encounters require much more space.